AdamIlnicki24/AdamIlnicki24/README.md

   If a favourite player isn’t yet listed, submit a quick suggestion form and the admin will review and add them.

 - **Two User Roles**
-  - **Visitors:** Can build teams, comment, and recommend other users' comments.
+  - **Visitors:** Can build teams, comment, recommend other users' comments, and update their profile information.
   - **Admins:** Can ban users (which prevents them from commenting and recommending), delete inappropriate comments, add new players, and manage suggestions.

 - **Managed Relational Database**